T-Pirozzini/FoodTruck-Finder/README.md

 ## Description

 This is our final large scale project form our schooling at Lighthouse Labs.
 This is a useful food ordering application designed to help locate and order from food trucks in you area.
-This project helped teach us about front end development using React and querying our built  elephant PSQL database using ajax and webpack.
+This project helped teach us about front end development using React and querying our elephant PSQL database.

 ## Authors
 - [Travis Pirozzini ](https://github.com/T-Pirozzini)